-When Separate Property is Used to Buy Community Property in Arizona
+When Separate Property Used to Buy Community Property in Arizona

-Arizona Law Permits an Equitable Division that Is Not an Equal Division
+Equitable Division vs. an Equal Division of Assets

 Lowell argued that he was entitled to one-half of the equity in the property.
 He claimed that when he and Carolyn transferred separate property into joint tenancy, it was a gift to the community.
 The Court of Appeals agreed with the general proposition that placing the property in joint tenancy constitutes a gift to the community, but noted that jointly held property was subject to equitable, not equal, division.
 The Court of Appeals noted that in Arizona, a divorce court has broad discretion in how to divide property and debts between spouses.
 But it cannot order an unequal division of marital property solely to pay back one spouse for separate funds used to buy the property.